jlw-m/course_ee693e_2021_fall/week_10/01_gollakota.md

 ### Implementation

 ### Experimentation
-In order to evaluate Clicktok, the authors of the paper, used the click traffic obtained, filtered it and exposed it to a testbed with malicious apps and click malware.
-Through this they were able to get a click traffic that contained both legitimate and fake clicks.
+In order to evaluate the prototype shield against commerically avaiable IMDs, the authors show its effectiveness in protecting confidentiality of the IMD's message and defending against unauthorized parties.
+The authors also performed experiments to see how effective the shield decodes IMD's transmission despite jamming, and what would happen if the shield is not present.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_10/images/Fig5_Gollakota.png" title="Fig. 1: Antenna cancellation" width="320" >}}